Opening Statement

 Layering is conceptually possible.
 My concern is not conceptual impossibility but structural sustainability.

-Second, the category “woman” operates across multiple systems simultaneously — medical, demographic, sexual, relational, and institutional.
+The category “woman” operates across multiple systems simultaneously — medical, demographic, sexual, relational, and institutional.
 Re-grounding it around identity would require demonstrating that identity-based anchoring produces greater systemic coherence across those domains, not merely recognition benefits in interpersonal contexts.

 Parenthood illustrates how layering can function without erasing material anchors.
 Parenthood originates biologically through reproduction.
 Yet social recognition expands the category to include adoptive parents, step-parents, and other caregiving arrangements.
 These layered recognitions do not eliminate the biological dimension; they coexist with it.

 I therefore do not deny that everyday language and social recognition can be layered.
 In low-risk domains this may reduce suffering at minimal structural cost.
+The dispute concerns institutional domains where asymmetric harm is possible.

 Where sex-correlated risk and vulnerability distributions remain statistically robust, institutions cannot treat sex as categorically redundant without strong evidence and durable safeguards.
-Where identity-based recognition overrides sex classification in asymmetric-harm domains without such safeguards, structural instability can emerge.
+Where identity-based recognition overrides sex classification in asymmetric-harm domains without such safeguards, structural instability can emerge and dissent in such circumstances functions as an institutional safeguard rather than a moral failure.

 A transwoman is a man who adopts and is sometimes socially recognised within roles, norms, and presentations historically associated with women.
+Reductionism in either direction is mistaken.
+“Woman” is not reducible to “adult human female.”
+But neither is it reducible to internal identity.
+It is a historically sedimented social category anchored in sex-differentiated material structure and layered with social norms, expectations, and institutions.

 This represents sustained gender nonconformity within the male sex class rather than a reconstitution of the sex-anchored category itself.
 Recognition of such positioning does not alter the material generative conditions from which the category arose.